Danird1707/Zork/README.md

 11. Go to the fourth room with `go north`.
 12. Use `unlock east with special_key`.
 13. Use `go east`.
-14. Open or read the final letter to complete the game.
+14. Read the final letter to complete the game.

 ## Goal